-FINRA names new head of enforcement, expands to include market surveillance
+FINRA names new head of enforcement, expands to include market disciplinary group

+NEW YORK (Reuters) - (This version of the July 26th story corrects headline and first sentence to reflect that FINRA's Enforcement division was expanded to include members of the market regulation disciplinary group, not the market regulation surveillance and examination groups)

-NEW YORK (Reuters) - The Financial Industry Regulatory Authority on Wednesday named Susan Schroeder the new head of its enforcement division and expanded the unit to include members of the market surveillance and examinations group.
+The Financial Industry Regulatory Authority on Wednesday named Susan Schroeder the new head of its enforcement division and expanded the unit to include members of the market regulation group who investigate trading violations.

 The changes are part of a broad reorganization the securities industry self-regulator's new Chief Executive Robert Cook launched earlier this year.
 Cook took over the top job at FINRA in the fall of 2016 after Richard Ketchum, who had led the group since 2009, stepped down.